MicrosoftDocs/azure-reference-other/studio-module-reference/errors/machine-learning-module-error-codes.md

 ms.author: amlstudiodocs
 manager: cgronlun
 ---
-# Machine learning module error codes
+# Troubleshoot module exceptions in Azure Machine Learning using error codes

-This topic lists some of the errors that are reported from modules in Azure Machine Learning Studio, either when an experiment fails, or when you are editing the properties of the module.

-## Error resolution
+Learn about the the error messages and exception codes you might encounter using  modules in Azure Machine Learning Studio.

-To resolve the issue, click the error name in the following table and read about common causes.
+To resolve the issue, look for the error in this article to read about common causes.
 There are two ways to get the full text of an error message in Studio:

 - Click the link, **View Output Log**, in the right pane and scroll to the bottom of the.
 The detailed error message is displayed in the last two lines of the window.

 - Select the module that has the error, and click the red X. Only the pertinent error text is displayed.

 If the error message text is not helpful, send us information about the context and any desired additions or changes.
-You can either submit feedback on the error topic, or visit the Azure Machine Learning forum and post a question.
+You can either submit feedback on the error topic, or visit the [Azure Machine Learning STUDIO forum](https://aka.ms/aml-forum-studio) and post a question.

 ###  <a name="errors"></a> Exceptions list